TD0401/COMP90024_Assignment1/README.md

 `count=$(wc -l tempJson.json| awk '{print $1}')  `
 `time mpirun -n 4 python  HappyCityAnalysis.py tempJson.json $count  `

-this will time the run and also provide the count of the json file as a command line arg
+this will time the run and also provide the count of the json file as a command line arg.
+To run the shell file on your terminal type
+`sh run.sh`

 ### SLURM
 on slurm we run the same file except that we do srun instead of mpirun
 `count=$(wc -l tempJson.json| awk '{print $1}')  `
 `time srun -n 4 python  HappyCityAnalysis.py tempJson.json $count  `

+To run slurm file on terminal write
+`sbatch filename.slurm`